MORGANTOWN, W.Va. — The West Virginia Treasurer’s Office has selected a banker to handle transactions for the state medical cannabis program.

 They have begun meeting and negotiating to complete the issuance of the purchase order.
-An official purchase order and more information are expected to be released next week, pending the successful conclusion of negotiations.
+An official purchase order and more information, including credit union rates are expected to be released next week, pending the successful conclusion of negotiations.

 Element’s estimated annual cost, according to the proposal it submitted to the treasurer, is $104,275.44 Included among costs for other services is $132,000 for armored car/courier service.

 After the issuance of the purchase order, the treasurer and Element— assuming successful negotiations – will announce additional information, including long-term goals and interim procedures for medical cannabis banking, the office said in a press release.

 This selection process got its start in March, upon legislative passage of HB 2538, intended to address the cannabis program’s banking problem.
 Because medical cannabis money is still federally illegal, the bank holding the state’s checking account, BB&T, won’t handle cannabis money.

 HB 2538 expanded the definition of financial institutions that could bid on the medical cannabis banking business, the treasurer said.